nvidia-holoscan/holohub/README.md

 ```

-***Launch container:***  Run the following command from the holohub directory to launch the default development container built using Holoscan SDK's container from ngc for the local GPU.
+***Launching dev container:***  Run the following command from the holohub directory to launch the default development container built using Holoscan SDK's container from ngc for the local GPU.

 ```bash
   ./dev_container launch